 SUBSIDIARY COMPANIES

 a.
-LMW HOLDING LIMITED, UNITED ARAB EMIRATES
+LMW HOLDING LIMITED, DIFC, DUBAI, UNITED ARAB EMIRATES

 b.
 LMW AEROSPACE INDUSTRIES LIMITED, INDIA

 This Company was incorporated as a wholly owned subsidiary with an objective of manufacturing components for the aerospace industry.
 As on date this subsidiary has not commenced business operations.
 The Company is exploring suitable business opportunities and will commence operations in a conducive business environment.
-Meanwhile, to rationalise compliance requirements, statutory payments and other expenses, the Board and Shareholders of this wholly owned subsidiary Company had decided to change the status of the Company to a Dormant Company following the procedures as laid out by the Companies Act, 2013.
+Meanwhile, to rationalise compliance requirements, statutory payments and other expenses, the Board and the Shareholders of this wholly owned subsidiary Company had decided to change the status of the Company to a dormant company following the procedures as laid out by the Companies Act, 2013.
 Subsequently, an application for changing the Company's status was filed with the Ministry of Corporate Affairs (MCA) and the same was approved.
-Consequently, the Company's status changed to that of a 'Dormant' company effective from 17th January 2025.
+Consequently, the Company's status changed to that of a dormant company effective from 17th January 2025.

 Operations of step-down subsidiary companies: